AIPowerGrid/AIPG-blockbook/README.md

 #### Error `internalState: database is in inconsistent state and cannot be used`

-Blockbook was killed during the initial import, most commonly by OOM killer.
+AIPG Blockbook was killed during the initial import, most commonly by OOM killer.
-By default, Blockbook performs the initial import in bulk import mode, which for performance reasons does not store all data immediately to the database.
-If Blockbook is killed during this phase, the database is left in an inconsistent state.
+By default, AIPG Blockbook performs the initial import in bulk import mode, which for performance reasons does not store all data immediately to the database.
+If AIPG Blockbook is killed during this phase, the database is left in an inconsistent state.

 See above how to reduce the memory footprint, delete the database files and run the import again.